 Depending where your bundle of joy comes from, they may have had a head start on injections.
 Some breeders and rehoming centres will give puppies at least their first set of vaccinations, perhaps even the second depending how long they have been there.
 Be sure to ask whoever you’re getting the pup from for complete paperwork for you to pass on to your vet.

 It can be tricky to find the right balance between teaching your pup to be a well-rounded, happy adult and keeping them safe from disease.
 If you wrap your pooch up in cotton wool for the first few months of their life, they may grow into an anxious, frightened adult with a low quality of life.
 That’s why it’s important to introduce puppies to new experiences in a safe, risk-free manner.
+Don’t worry, you can have some tasty puppy treats to make things more fun.

 Here’s how to manage some of the key aspects when puppies go outside: